Life on the Loop

 When I think of common sense, I think of Supreme Court Justice Potter Stewart’s test for obscenity in 1964: “I know it when I see it.”
 With common sense, it gets flipped: you know it when you don’t see it.

 You no longer had to have years of experience to be comfortable in unfamiliar waters or out of sight of land.
-With GPS and a chart plotter, you really have to try hard to get lost.
+With a chart plotter, you really have to try hard to get lost.
 Modern sonar almost makes fishing unfair.
-Modern radar teamed with AIS not only shows you the boats near you, but gives you their name, size and direction at a glance.
+Modern radar teamed with AIS not only shows the boats near you, but gives you their name, size and direction at a glance.
 For the slow witted, the ‘target’ can be color coded for the amount of danger it represents.
 Satellites can pick up an emergency beacon, pinpoint your position and have help on the way in minutes.

 None of it replaces Common Sense.
 Common sense can overcome gaps in electronics, equipment, and even knowledge.
 Equipment and knowledge have a harder time overcoming gaps in common sense.
 If that doesn’t make sense to you, you might want to spend more money on training, equipment and insurance.
 You may need it.
-Common sense is a Captain’s best friend and key to enjoying the Great Loop.

 It starts with the most simple of commandments.
 Pay Attention.
 Any honest Captain will admit to something really stupid because they weren’t paying attention.
 On the Loop, there are reasons why, but none the Admiralty Court or your insurance company will be happy with: